Ladder costs for random walks in L\'evy random media: Proofs of results

-\item[(B)] If $\phi_{\eta_1}(s) = 1-c_1 s^{\g}+o(s^{\g})$, for $s\to0^+$, $\g\in (0,1]$ and $c_1\in\mathbbm{C}$ a complex constant with $\Re(c_1)>0$, then as $x\to\infty$ \be \P[C_{\cT} > x] \sim \frac{Cp_+}{\G\left(1- \g/ 2\right)}\,x^{-\g/2}\,,\quad\P[C_{\cT} <-x] \sim \frac{Cp_-}{\G\left(1- \g/ 2\right)}\,x^{-\g/2}\,, \ee where \be C=\frac{\F(1,0)}{\cos(\pi\g/4)}[\Re(c_1)^2+\Im(c_1)^2]^{1/4}\cos\left(\frac 1 2\arctan\left( \frac{\Im(c_1)}{\Re(c_1)}\right) \right)\nonumber\,, \ee and \be p_+=1-p_-=\frac 1 2\left( 1-\frac{\sin\left(\frac 1 2\arctan\left( \frac{\Im(c_1)}{\Re(c_1)}\right) \right)}{\cos\left(\frac 1 2\arctan\left( \frac{\Im(c_1)}{\Re(c_1)}\right) \right)\tan\left(\frac{\pi\g}4\right)}\right)\in[0,1]\nonumber\,. \ee If $p_+=0$ or $p_-=0$, then we interpret \eqref{costoRW2} as $o(x^{-\g/2})$. \item[(C)] If $\phi_{\eta_1}(s) = 1+ic_2 s\log(1/s)+o(s\log(1/s))$, with $s\to0^+$ and $c_2\in\mathbbm{R}$ a positive constant (similarly for $c_2<0$), then as $x\to\infty$
+\item[(B)] If $\phi_{\eta_1}(s) = 1-c_1 s^{\g}+o(s^{\g})$, for $s\to0^+$, $\g\in (0,1]$ and $c_1\in\mathbbm{C}$ a complex constant with $\Re(c_1)>0$, then as $x\to\infty$ \be \P(C_{\cT} > x) \sim \frac{Cp_+}{\G\left(1- \g/ 2\right)}\,x^{-\g/2}\,,\quad\P(C_{\cT} <-x) \sim \frac{Cp_-}{\G\left(1- \g/ 2\right)}\,x^{-\g/2}\,, \ee where \be C=\frac{\F(1,0)}{\cos(\pi\g/4)}[\Re(c_1)^2+\Im(c_1)^2]^{1/4}\cos\left(\frac 1 2\arctan\left( \frac{\Im(c_1)}{\Re(c_1)}\right) \right)\nonumber\,, \ee and \be p_+=1-p_-=\frac 1 2\left( 1-\frac{\sin\left(\frac 1 2\arctan\left( \frac{\Im(c_1)}{\Re(c_1)}\right) \right)}{\cos\left(\frac 1 2\arctan\left( \frac{\Im(c_1)}{\Re(c_1)}\right) \right)\tan\left(\frac{\pi\g}4\right)}\right)\in[0,1]\nonumber\,. \ee If $p_+=0$ or $p_-=0$, then we interpret \eqref{costoRW2} as $o(x^{-\g/2})$. \item[(C)] If $\phi_{\eta_1}(s) = 1+ic_2 s\log(1/s)+o(s\log(1/s))$, with $s\to0^+$ and $c_2\in\mathbbm{R}$ a positive constant (similarly for $c_2<0$), then as $x\to\infty$

-\item[(D)] If $\phi_{\eta_1}(s) = 1-c_3 s^{\g}+o(s^{\g})$, with $s\to0^+$, $\g\in (1,2]$ and $c_3\in\mathbbm{R}^+$ a positive constant, then as $x\to\infty$ \be \P[C_{\cT} > +x] \sim\P[C_{\cT} <-x] \sim \frac{C}{2\G\left(1- \g/ 2\right)}\,x^{-\g/2}\,, \ee where \be C=\F(1,0)\sqrt{c_3} \ee \end{itemize} \end{proposition} \begin{proof} From Corollary \ref{symmetric}, we have
+\item[(D)] If $\phi_{\eta_1}(s) = 1-c_3 s^{\g}+o(s^{\g})$, with $s\to0^+$, $\g\in (1,2]$ and $c_3\in\mathbbm{R}^+$ a positive constant, then as $x\to\infty$ \be \P(C_{\cT} > +x) \sim\P(C_{\cT} <-x) \sim \frac{C}{2\G\left(1- \g/ 2\right)}\,x^{-\g/2}\,, \ee where \be C=\F(1,0)\sqrt{c_3} \ee \end{itemize} \end{proposition} \begin{proof} From Corollary \ref{symmetric}, we have

-Since the result depends solely on the behaviour of the characteristic function $\phi_{\eta_1}$ around $0$ (see e.g. \cite{F2}), or equivalently on the tail distributions of $\eta_1$, the tail asymptotic of $C_{\cT}$ can be readily determined. \end{proof}
+Since the result depends solely on the behavior of the characteristic function $\phi_{\eta_1}$ around $0$, or equivalently on the tail distributions of $\eta_1$, the tail asymptotic of $C_{\cT}$ can be readily determined via Tauberian theorems (see e.g. \cite[\S~8.1.4]{bingham} and references therein, and refer to Appendix~\ref{app-stable}).
+By way of illustration, let us explicitly derive \eqref{costRW1}.
+By inserting $\phi_{\eta_1}(s) = 1+ i \n s+ o(s)$, we can write

+given that only one of the two complex square roots of $-i\nu$ satisfies the constraint for characteristic functions $|\E\left[e^{isC_\cT}\right]|\leq 1$.
+As a consequence, we can conclude that